Supported ICs

 dtoverlay

-:For Raspberry Pi 4:
+.For Raspberry Pi 4:

 sudo dtoverlay sdio poll_once=off